-The doctor will do an abdominal examination to locate the pain, tenderness, etc, and suggest you an ultrasound to know the position of the foetal growth.
+The doctor will do an abdominal examination to locate the pain, tenderness, etc, and suggest you an ultrasound to know the position of the fetal growth.
 Once ectopic pregnancy is confirmed, it is essential to seek treatment as soon as possible.

 Complications in Ectopic Pregnancy

-Pregnancy outside the uterus can lead to different complications.
+Pregnancy outside of the uterus can lead to different complications.
 Ectopic pregnancy can lead to the rupture of the fallopian tube, causing an internal bleeding.
 It can be a life-threatening condition and needs medical care soon.

 Treatment for Ectopic Pregnancy

 In the initial stage of ectopic pregnancy, if the fallopian tube is not ruptured, the tissues can be prevented from growing further through an injection.
 The doctor will advise a Laparoscopic Surgery or laparotomy in later stages of ectopic pregnancy.
-In case the fallopian tube is damaged, the doctor will remove it though a laparoscopic surgery.
+In case the fallopian tube is damaged, the doctor will remove it through a laparoscopic surgery.
 If the fallopian tube is ruptured causing severe internal bleeding, you may have to undergo an emergency laparotomy.